CARES: Context-Aware Resolution Selector for VLMs: Introduction

 \section{Introduction}

 Large vision–language models (VLMs) are increasingly used as general-purpose systems that solve a broad variety of visual tasks using a single model.
 Since the complexity and nature of each task are not known in advance, these models typically process images at very high resolutions to preserve the visual detail necessary for any potential query.
 This leads to a sharp increase in the number of visual tokens, as modern architectures map higher resolutions to proportionally more tokens.
 Strategies like AnyRes and tiling further increase token counts in order to capture fine-grained information \citep{liu2024llavanext,Qwen2VL}.
-In practical settings, visual tokens often make up 97–99\% of all tokens processed per request, which significantly impacts latency and memory consumption, even when the actual query may only require a coarse understanding of the scene.
+In practical settings, visual tokens make up to 99\% of all tokens processed per request, which significantly impacts latency and memory consumption (Fig~\ref{fig:tokens}), even when the actual query may only require a coarse understanding of the scene.

 A key observation is that \emph{not all queries require the same visual granularity}.
 Coarse queries (e.g., ``What is the breed of the dog?'') are typically answerable from a small image; fine‑grained queries (e.g., ``What is the name on the collar?'') benefit from higher resolution.
 Existing efficiency methods typically operate \emph{after} tokenization, on the output of the vision encoder -pruning, pooling, merging, or compressing with Q-former style architecture \citep{hired,sparsevlm,pyramiddrop,vtw,rao2021dynamicvit,evit,tome,tokenflex,cai2024matryoshka}.
 While complementary, these methods typically operate on the output of the visual encoder alone and are unaware of the text input or the current query.
+Yet a more fundamental lever remains untouched: \emph{Can we choose the input granularity as a pre-processing step?}